DuPont proxy win may encourage other CEOs to say 'no' to activists

-BOSTON (Reuters) - Corporate America may find fresh courage to say “no” to deep-pocketed activist investors after the chief executive of DuPont DD.N, one of the world’s biggest chemical companies, beat back the year’s most prominent challenge to management on Wednesday.
+BOSTON, May 13 (Reuters) - Corporate America may find fresh courage to say “no” to deep-pocketed activist investors after the chief executive of DuPont, one of the world’s biggest chemical companies, beat back the year’s most prominent challenge to management on Wednesday.

 Nelson Peltz, who runs the $11 billion Trian Management hedge fund, was dealt a rare setback when investors, including pension fund Calpers, sided with DuPont CEO Ellen Kullman to rebuff his attempt to win four board seats and press the company into breaking itself up.